rerun-io/rerun/rerun_cpp/README.md

 From a build system perspective, the SDK consists of three dependencies:

 * [SDK source](https://github.com/rerun-io/rerun/tree/latest/rerun_cpp/src/)
-  * this includes **both** source and header files!
+  * This includes **both** source and header files!
 * [rerun_c](https://github.com/rerun-io/rerun/tree/latest/crates/rerun_c/) static libraries
   * Rerun C is a minimal C SDK and forms the bridge to the shared Rust codebase
-  * due to the rigidity of the C ABI and lack of complex standard library types in the interface, compatibility issues between compilers are less of a concern which is why offer pre-built libraries with every release for all major platforms
+  * Due to the rigidity of the C ABI and lack of complex standard library types in the interface, compatibility issues between compilers are less of a concern which is why we offer pre-built libraries with every release for all major platforms
 * [Apache Arrow C++ library](https://arrow.apache.org/docs/cpp/index.html)
   * The SDK uses this library to perform all serialization before handing data over to rerun_c
   * See [Install arrow-cpp](https://www.rerun.io/docs/howto/arrow-cpp-install) for how to install this library